triton-inference-server/server/docs/protocol/extension_statistics.md

   is the sum of infer and output durations.
 - "empty_response" : The count and cumulative duration of an inference with an empty / no response.
 The duration is infer durations.
+- "cancel" : The count and cumulative duration of a inference cancellation.
+The duration is for cleaning up resources held by cancelled inference requests.

 ```